berrycrumbz/berrycrumbz/README.md

 hi im a osdd questioning system i am not sure if its 1a or 1b, i am aware i could be in a delusion, phycosis, or i have scizophrena. here is our strawpage -- https://cherrypickingsysintro.straw.page

 im bodily 16
+I HAVE A HUGE HYPERFIXATION ON DISORDERS, CONDITIONS, AND DISSABILITIES!!!
+ASK ME AB EM

 conditions , dissabilities ;

-i have, autism, adhd, thyrotoxoisis, pcos , mdd / depression , dyslexia , sight and memory issues, CPTSD. i have CONSTANT naseua that causes headaches so dont mind me complaining !!
+i have, autism, adhd, thyrotoxoisis, pcos , mdd / depression , dyslexia , sight and memory issues, CPTSD. i have CONSTANT naseua that causes headaches so dont mind me complaining. i also have gerd (stage 2 on medication!!) !!
 I AM MEDICATED .

-rss ; idk.
+rss ; TAKEN BY MY BEAUTIFUL WIFEY !!
+12/16/25

 dnis ; prohippers, darkshippers, t.r.a.s.h , pedos, groomers, zoos